-The requirements of the protocol will apply from the date of publication, except where the applicant provides proof to the competent authority that the specialist assessment affected by this protocol had been commissioned by the date of publication of the protocol in the Government Gazette.
+The requirements of the protocol will apply from the date of final publication, except where the applicant provides proof to the competent authority that the specialist assessment affected by this Protocol had been commissioned by the date of publication of the protocol in the Government Gazette, in which case Appendix 6 of the Environmental Impact Assessment Regulations, 2014, will apply to such application.

-Members of the public are invited to submit written comments or inputs, within 30 days after the publication of this Notice in the Gazette, to the following addresses:
+Members of the public are invited to submit written comments or inputs, within 30 days from the date of the publication of this Notice in the Gazette or a notice in the newspaper, whichever occurs last, to any of the following addresses:

-- By post to: The Director-General Department of Forestry, Fisheries and the Environment Attention: Dr D Fischer Private Bag X447 PRETORIA 0001 - By hand at: Reception, Environment House, 473 Steve Biko Road, Arcadia, Pretoria.
+By post to: The Director-General

+Department of Forestry, Fisheries and the Environment

+Attention: Dr D Fischer Private Bag X447 PRETORIA 0001

+By hand at: Reception, Environment House, 473 Steve Biko Road, Arcadia, Pretoria.